keiralsloane-create/WWDAC-A2/README.md

 # HC-SR04 Push-Up Counter with TM1637 Display

 An Arduino-based **push-up counter** that uses an **HC-SR04 ultrasonic sensor** to detect motion and a **TM1637 4-digit display** to show your count.
 A buzzer gives feedback for every completed push-up.

 ---

-## Features
-- Counts each full push-up automatically
-- Displays live count on a bright 4-digit LED display
-- Beeps when a push-up is detected
-- Includes a reset button to start fresh
-- Optional Serial Monitor output for debugging

----